antaris-inc/gr-openlst/README.md

 ### Transmit Chain

-Messages arrive on a ZMQ PULL socket from `radio_mux`.
-Raw byte messages from `radio_mux` are encoded using the OpenLST Frame+Encode.
+Gnuradio messages arrive in a raw format, then encoded using the OpenLST Frame+Encode.

 The CC1110 supports several modulation types.
 OpenLST's default mode uses GFSK.
 The framed+encoded data is then modulated using the GFSK modulator block which outputs the modulated symbol at 4 samples/symbol.
 The modulated output is upsampled match the desired sample/symbol rate.
 At 1M samples/second with a bitrate of 7415.77bps, this is 134.848 samples/symbol.